jgbrainstorm/plotlyplus/README.md

 # plotlyplus

 ## Introduction
 `plotlyplus` is a Python module that simplify the calling of plotly.express function.
-In standard way, one needs to do the following to create a plot using plotly.express based on a dataframe, df, you need to do the following
+In standard way, one needs to do the following to create a plot using plotly.express based on a dataframe, df.

 ```python
 import pandas as pd